xobserve/xo/Readme.md

 > npm run dev
 ```
 ### Chatting now!
-Open your browser and accsess http://localhost:8080,you can open two browser tabs as two users,and then start chatting.
+Open your browser and accsess http://localhost:8080 in two seperate pages,in one page input username A,in other page input username B, then you can start chatting!

+### Tips
+You can refresh page of user A, then use B sending several messages, go back to page A and input username A, and see what happens:
+A will get all the history messages and all the unread messages.

 Now Status
 ------------